+Acknowledgments.
 A part of this research was funded by the Japan Society for the Promotion of Science Postdoctoral Fellowships for Research Abroad.
-Additionally, this work was funded by the California Energy Commission Public Interest Energy Research (PIER) program, which supports the California Climate Change Center.
+This work was also funded by the California Energy Commission Public Interest Energy Research (PIER) program, which supports the California Climate Change Center.
 The authors thank G. Franco for his assistance in performing the research.
-This study was also partially supported by NSC 95-211-M133 -001 -AP4 and NOAA NA17RJ1231.
+This study was also partially supported by NSC Grant 95-211-M133-001-AP4 and NOAA Grant NA17RJ1231.
 The views expressed herein are those of the authors and do not necessarily reflect the views of NOAA.
-We would like to thank two anonymous reviewers and Drs.
-H. Kanamaru, J. Roads, and V. Misra for their constructive comments, Ms. C. Papadopoulos for her technical help with computational resources, and Ms. D. Boomer for her assistance in proof-reading.
+We thank two anonymous reviewers and Drs.
+H. Kanamaru, J. Roads, and V. Misra for their constructive comments; Ms. C. Papadopoulos for her technical help with computational resources; and Ms. D. Boomer for her assistance in proofreading.

-APPENDIX A
+APPENDIX